TheBenGregory/TheBenGregory/README.md

 <p align="left">I am a full-stack developer enrolled in Nashville Software School Cohort #50 and have been building my skills in JavaScript, React, and HTML.
 I am currently completing a Python and Django bootcamp.
 I live in Middle TN and enjoy being outdoors, hiking, and exploring national parks.

 I have long been interested in computers and coding and over the years have built a handful of webpages for myself.
-In my free time I tinker with my 3d printer and work on personal dev projects.</p>
+In my free time I tinker with my 3d printer and work on personal dev projects.

+I am currently learning about automated testing, virtual machine operation, and cloud computing.</p>

 ---